startxfr/sxcm/docs/demo/sxapi.md

 The **sxapi** [demo](../../5-demos) use the [sxapi cluster resource](../../resources/sxapi) to deploy multiple SXApi cluster using the sxapi operator with several example applications working with them.

-This demo is based on the [cluster-sxapi helm chart](https://helm-repository.readthedocs.io/en/latest/charts/cluster-sxapi) defined in [startx helm-repository](https://helm-repository.readthedocs.io).
+This demo is based on the [example-sxapi helm chart](https://helm-repository.readthedocs.io/en/latest/charts/example-sxapi) defined in [startx helm-repository](https://helm-repository.readthedocs.io).

 ## Description